Symmetric graphs with complete quotients: a symmetric 2-design with

-The case $k=2$ is instructive in that $k=2$ implies $k=v-1$ and both the approach used when $k=2$, and the outcomes (i) and (ii) constitute a useful `first approximation' to the general case $k=v-1$.
-Possibility (i) ($\G = 4\cdot K_3$) has its natural counterpart in part (a) of Proposition~\ref{prop-4.1}.
-We now interpret the graph $\G = 3\cdot C_4$ in (ii) above in two different ways.
-The first interpretation is to observe that, since $b+1=4$, the blocks $B_i$ could have been indexed with the points of the projective line $\PG (1,3)$; the vertices of $\G$ would then have been labelled by ordered pairs of points from $\PG (1,3)$, and $\infty 0$ would then be joined to both $12$ and $21$, whence $\G$ is visibly the cross ratio graph $\CR (3;1)$ (as defined in Section~\ref{sec-2}); this exhibits $3\cdot C_4$ as the first member of the family of graphs in part (b) of Proposition~\ref{prop-4.1}.
-The second interpretation is to view the coordinates $\{ 0,1,2,3\}$ in the vertex labels as the four points of an affine geometry $\AG (2,2)$ of dimension $d=2$, with $ij$ joined to $i'j'$ in $\G$ if and only if $i,j,i',j'$ are all distinct and lie in a single 2-dimensional subspace!
-This exhibits $3\cdot C_4 = (2^2-1) \cdot K_{2^{2-1};2}$ as the first member of the family of graphs in part (c) of Proposition~\ref{prop-4.1}.
+The case $k=2$ is instructive in that $k=2$ implies $k=v-1$ (since $v=3$ in (i) and (ii)), and both the approach used when $k=2$, and the outcomes (i) and (ii) constitute a useful `first approximation' to the general case $k=v-1$.
+Possibility (i) ($\G = 4\cdot K_3$) occurs in line 2 of Table~\ref{tab-main1}.
+We interpret the graph $\G = 3\cdot C_4$ in (ii) above in two different ways.
+The first interpretation is to observe that, since $b+1=4$, the parts $B_i$ could have been indexed with the points of the projective line $\PG (1,3)$; the vertices of $\G$ would then have been labelled by ordered pairs of points from $\PG (1,3)$, and $\infty 0$ would then be joined to both $12$ and $21$, whence $\G$ is visibly the cross ratio graph $\CR (3;1)$ (as defined in Subsection~\ref{sub-cr}); this exhibits $3\cdot C_4$ as the first member of the family of graphs in line 4 of Table~\ref{tab-main1}.
+The second interpretation is to view the coordinates $\{ 0,1,2,3\}$ in the vertex labels as the four points of an affine geometry $\AG (2,2)$ of dimension $d=2$, with $ij$ joined to $i'j'$ in $\G$ if and only if $i,j,i',j'$ are pairwise distinct and lie in a single 2-dimensional subspace!
+This exhibits $3\cdot C_4 = (2^2-1) \cdot K_{2^{2-1}[2]}$ as the first member of the family of graphs in Table~\ref{tab-main1} line $5$ with $\D'$ as in Table~\ref{tab-main2} line $1$.